 Q: I want to find out about appealing a grade.

 A: Contact your instructor or see the Final Grade Appeal Procedure in the Student Handbook.

 Q: I have questions about transferring to a 4-year college or university.

-A: The Transfer Advising Center offers a number of services to new and returning students enrolled in the Associate in Arts and Associate in Science programs.
-Students enrolled in these majors can seek assistance in career and educational planning, academic advising, and transition assistance to a student’s four year school of choice.
-In addition, the Counseling Center can provide general information as well as dates of upcoming college and university on-site visits.
+A: The Arts and Sciences Advising Center, RCB 236, offers a number of services to new and returning students enrolled in the Associate in Arts, Associate in Science, Associate in Engineering, and Associate in Fine Arts-Visual Arts programs.
+Students enrolled in these majors can seek assistance in career and educational planning, academic advising, and transfer assistance to a student’s four year school of choice.
+In addition, the Arts and Sciences Advising Center can provide general information as well as dates of upcoming college and university on-site visits.